Updated on October 14, 2022

 Wolf spiders have the third strongest vision of all spiders, bested only by the huntsman and jumping spiders.

-Wolf spiders are active hunters.
-Some species lie in wait and pounce from their den, while others stalk their prey.
-All species have the ability to pounce, with the length of the leap varying from one species to another.
+All wolf spider species are active hunters.
+Some lie in wait and pounce from their den, while others stalk their prey.
+They all have the ability to pounce, with the length of the leap varying from one species to another.

 A wolf spider strikes quick and has a strong grip.
 Once one gets you, there’s no escape.